michal-h21/make4ht/README.md

 :  set correct dimensions for images in the ODT format.
 It is no longer used, as the dimensions are set by TeX4ht itself.

-odtsvg

-:  set correct size for SVG images in the ODT format.

 odtpartable